 Fact: You don't need to restrict yourself to just one card, but refrain from opening credit cards too frequently.
 The number of credit cards you carry makes up about 10% of your credit score, so having a large number of credit cards may negatively impact your credit score.

-Now that you have a good handle on the basic facts about credit cards—as well as the most common misconceptions—you're on your way to better managing your credit and building a great credit score.
+Now that you have a good handle on the basic facts about credit cards—as well as the most common misconceptions—you have the tools to better manage your credit and build a strong credit history.